FREQUENTLY ASKED QUESTIONS

 Q. What expenses does the San Bernardino family cover while hosting the Japanese sibling?

 A. Host families feed and house the Japanese students for the month and pay for family trips they take on their own.
 They also host all the San and Tachi kids for one activity of their choice, for instance a trip to the beach or mountains with a picnic lunch.
 This activity need not be expensive.
-The committee pays for many of the activities such as Disneyland, Laguna Arts Festival, and a trip to Los Angeles.
+The committee pays for many of the activities such as Knott's Berry Farm and a trip to Los Angeles.

 Q. Are there other expenses?